 the 2020 prizes

 Alongside the 33 WAF award categories were a host of 'Prizes' awarded to projects from the main shortlist.
+Entrants do not to pay any additional fees to be considered for the prizes.

 WAF also hosts The Architectural Drawing Prize and the Water Research Programme that invites entries from those who have not entered the main WAF awards.

-The Visualisation Prize launched last year at The World Architecture Festival and is a natural addition to our already popular Photography and Drawing competitions.
+The Visualisation Prize launched last year at the World Architecture Festival and is a natural addition to our already popular Photography and Drawing competitions.

-Supported by Lumion, rendering software specialist, this prize will invite those that have been shortlisted in the main 2020 WAF Awards to submit a rendering video of their shortlisted projects.
+Rendering software specialist, this prize will invite those that have been shortlisted in the main 2020 WAF Awards to submit a rendering video of their shortlisted projects.

 Entries are open to any visualisation videos of a future project or recently completed building with a length of up to 3 minutes.
 Projects must be a combined entry between the visualiser and the architectural practice or just the practice if the rendering was made in-house.